sasknot/custom-form/README.md

 * errorClass: name of the class for field errors.
 Default: 'error',
 * errorContainer: container for the messages.
 Can be a string or a jQuery element.
 Default: '.messages'
 * ignoreInvisible: if true, the div.field that are invisble are ignored on the validation
+* dateFormat: the format for mask and validating the fields of date type.
+Default: 'dd/mm/yyyy'
+* timeFormat: the format for mask and validating the fields of time type.
+Default: 'hh:mm:ss'

 ### Methods